KHEngineering/RoboRio/faq/roborio.md

 The method you choose is largely based on what operation you are trying to berform.

 Using another computer you can use the secure shell protocol to access the RoboRio.
-You will need to connect to the RoboRio via ethernet tether, WIFI, or USB and either know the IP address of the RoboRio, use mDNS to resolve the address, or use RS-232 with Console out enabled (for shell terminal only).
+You will need to connect to the RoboRio via Ethernet tether, WIFI, or USB and either know the IP address of the RoboRio, use mDNS to resolve the address, or use RS-232 with console out enabled (for shell terminal only).

 ###Shell Terminal

-From Linux or Mac: Open Terminal and type `ssh -l admin <IP of RoboRio>` From Windows install [putty](http://www.putty.org) and configure it to SSH to the roborio ip address.
+From Linux or Mac: Open 'Terminal' and type `ssh -l admin <IP of RoboRio>` From Windows install [putty](http://www.putty.org) and configure it to SSH to the RoboRio IP address.

 When asked for a password leave it blank and hit `enter`

-Using SSH, you will have terminal access to the RoboRio Linux filesystem and can run linux based commands, create/delete files or folders etc and execute and stop programs and services on the RoboRio.
+Using SSH, you will have terminal access to the RoboRio  filesystem and can run linux based commands, create/delete files or folders etc and execute and stop programs and services on the RoboRio.

 ###SFTP
 1. Add a SFTP client to your web browswer.
 [Filezilla client](https://filezilla-project.org/) is freeware